abaizan/kodoja/README.txt

 It takes the raw data (either fasta or fastq) and uses Kraken, a k-mer-based tool, and Kaiju which used the Burrows–Wheeler transform, to detect viral sequences within the sample.
-If the raw data is in fastq format, a QC and trimming script will be implemented.
+If the raw data is in fasta or fastq format, a QC and trimming script will be implemented in the case it is fastq.
 There are also scripts to make a custom database for kraken and kaiju, which downloads and uses all ncbi refseq viral data (genomic for kraken and protein for kaiju).
 You can also add extra files to the database by downloading the reference database you want to use and put it into a folder called "extra" in your genome_download_dir location (see database construction below).
 These files need to be and if it doesn't have already, change the file extension to either ".fna" for genomic or ".faa" for protein

 Tools used as part of the pipeline and for database construction: fastqc (0.10.0), trimmomatic (0.32), kraken (0.10.5-beta), kaiju (1.5.0), jellyfish